 Students who began attending Texas public institutions of higher education for the first time during the Fall 2007 semester or later are subject to a 6-Drop limit for all undergraduate classes.
 Developmental, ESL, Dual Credit and Early College High School classes are exempt from this rule.
-All students should consult with their instructor before dropping a class.
+All students should consult

+RSTO 1319; Fall 2016/Spring 2017 with their instructor before dropping a class.
 Academic assistance is available.
 Students are encouraged to see Counseling Services if dropping because exemptions may apply.
-Refer to the EPCC catalog and website for additional information.
+Refer to the EPCC catalog and website for additional information. website for additional information.